CLICK BUTTON FOR CONTENT

 CLICK FOR DOCUMENT Email #2 June 28, 2019 (date of Roxie’s drowning)

-The DiMassa did not shut down the camp for one minute after Roxie drowned.
+The camp=owning family did not shut down the camp for one minute after Roxie drowned.
 Instead, they rushed out another email shortly after their first.
 They demanded that parents not pick up their children early after they killed Roxie.
 They actually said they wanted to keep “the day as normal as possible.”
-According to her own admissions, Cara DiMassa said that she wouldn’t consider it “normal” to do so.
+According to her own admissions, the owner-director said that she wouldn’t consider it “normal” to do so.
 However, she actually used the same language again, in further correspondence to parents.
 Children in the pool saw Roxie floating dead.
 They also saw the gruesome and flawed rescue and CPR.
 Children were traumatized, according to multiple parents who informed Forbes and Matyas.
 In fact, according to one account, a counselor walked children directly past Roxie’s dying or dead body instead of circling around the pool.
-Yet, the DiMassas mandated that parents not pick up these traumatized children.
-Why would the DiMassas prohibit parents from doing so?
+Yet, the camp-owning family mandated that parents not pick up these traumatized children.
+Why would they prohibit parents from doing so?
+To cover up the facts?

 CLICK FOR DOCUMENT Letter to Camp Parents June 29, 2019 (date of Roxie being officially pronounced dead)

-The DiMassa family calls Roxie’s death an “incident.”
+The camp-owning family calls Roxie’s death an “incident.”
 To this day, they and their attorneys refuse to say the word “drowning” unless forced to do so.
-Even then, Cara DiMassa denies the truth of Roxie’s death from preventable drowning, gross negligence and willful fraud.
-Notice how DiMassa and her family also focus on how they are devastated and how the drowning affects them.
+Even then, the camp owners deny the truth of Roxie’s drowning death due to grossly negligent acts, including fraud, according to legal documents and admissions.
+Notice how the director-owner and her family also focus on how they are devastated and how the drowning affects them.
 They also lied about being in touch with Roxie’s parents and how her parents demanded privacy.
 In fact, it was the exact opposite — Roxie’s parents wanted immediate answers.
 The DiMassa family refused to release the facts.

 CLICK FOR DOCUMENT Letter to Camp Parents June 29, 2019